nrokh/PyTorch-TimeSeriesPrediction/README.md

-# A guide to time-series prediction in PyTorch: deep feed-forward networks
+# Time-series prediction in PyTorch: deep feed-forward networks
 ### About:
 This notebook is intended to be a beginner's introduction to predicting time-series data using some of PyTorch's simplest neural network building blocks.